Port Freeport: Early Projects

-The first notable project of the Navigation District was the relocation of the Brazos River which was completed by the U.S. Army Corps of Engineers to control flooding in the town of Velasco and Freeport and provide a protected harbor for the fledgling shipping industry that supported Sulphur mining in the area.
-Moving a river is a pretty large task – especially in the late 1920s.
-Almost all dirt work was done by mule powered equipment as the diversion channel was dug in dry ground before being opened to the river water.
+The first notable project of the Navigation District was the relocation of the Brazos River which was completed by the U.S. Army Corps of Engineers to control flooding in the town of Velasco and Freeport and provide a protected harbor for the fledgling shipping industry that supported sulfur mining in the area.
+Moving a river was a considerable task.
+Almost all the dirt work was done by mule powered equipment, as the diversion channel was dug in dry ground before being opened to the river water.
 One of the results of this project was the Highway 36 bridge leading into Freeport being built over dry ground then having the channel dug under it.

-Later, the main channel (aka Old Brazos River) would be expanded from 18 feet to a depth of 38 feet by 300 feet wide and extended into the Gulf of Mexico for seven miles.
-This provided a more stable channel for ship calling on Port Freeport which primarily carried Sulphur, crude oil for the inland refineries, and the new chemical market that developed during World War II.
+Later, the main channel (also known as the Old Brazos River) was expanded from 18 feet deep to a depth of 38 feet by 300 feet wide, and extended into the Gulf of Mexico for seven miles.
+This provided a more stable channel for ships calling on Port Freeport which primarily carried sulfur, crude oil for the inland refineries, and the new chemical market that developed during World War II.

 In the early 1950s a public dry cargo terminal was built and operated by the Brazos River Navigation District of Brazoria County.
-This has evolved into the current facility located in the city of Freeport which houses various tenants such as American Rice, Dole, Chiquita and Horizon Terminals as well as a dozen stevedoring companies.
+This has evolved into the current facility located in the city of Freeport which houses various tenants such as American Rice, Dole, Del Monte, Chiquita and Horizon Terminals as well as a dozen stevedoring companies.